 d.
 A copy of the last Flight Review as entered in your log book, (Pages must be dated and signed off by a CFI.)
 Any FAA approved alternative (e.g., a current "Wings" certificate) will substitute for the flight review.

 e.
 A copy of a photo ID (May be a driver’s license or passport),

 f.
 A copy of your birth certificate or other proof of citizenship will be required of all new members when they join,

 g.
-Updates to pilot information files must be submitted promptly to maintain currency and the ability to schedule and use Cross Winds Flying Club Inc. equipment.
+Updates to pilot information files must be submitted promptly to maintain currency and the ability to schedule and use Cross Winds Flying Club, Inc. aircraft.